venu0245/Linux/fdisk.md

   ```
   UUID      mount<directory>     filesystem <ext4/xs>

-  defaults(mount option)  0 0(dumping,check sequence fsck)
+  defaults (mount option)  0 0(dumping,check, sequence fsck)

   ```
-* after permanent mounting,we execute a command as
+* after permanent mounting,we can execute a command as
   ```
   mount -a
   ```
 * troubleshoot in `fstab` when enter the wrong data in fstab
-* when we poweron the machine system will be booting then
+* when we poweron the machine system will be booting then fix the error in fstab and
 * poweron
 * skip the booting
-### updatea
   ```
   CONTROL-D
   vim /etc/fstab